rb7373/fixapp/README.md

 FixApp uses a number of open source projects to work properly:

 * [AngularJS] - HTML enhanced for web apps!
+* [Angular Material] - An implementation of Material Design in Angular.js.
 * [Bootstrap] - great UI boilerplate for modern web apps
 * [node.js] - evented I/O for the backend
 * [Express] - fast node.js network app framework